Fire breaks out at Jordan concert venue Kegs Canalside

 Fire damaged a popular concert venue in Jordan Thursday.

-Firefighters from several departments were called out after heavy smoke was spotted at Kegs Canalside on North Hamilton Street at about 5:15 p.m.
+Firefighters from several departments were called out after heavy smoke was spotted at Kegs Canalside, 7 N. Hamilton St.

+Casey Brim, the officer in charge of the scene for the Jordan Fire Department, said the call came in around 5:05 p.m.

 You have free articles remaining.